Ford Bridgend Engine Plant: Aftermath

 The plant's closure was a significant blow to the economy of Bridgend, which in December 2019 had an estimated GDP per capita 6% below the EU average.
 The Ford plant was the town's biggest employer.
 Its 1,700 workers earned an average of £41,000, 70% above the local average salary.
 It was estimated to support around 12,000 other jobs, and was also the largest business ratepayer in Bridgend, contributing £1.6M in 2019–20.

 Redundancy and pension payments, described to the Guardian as "the most generous [their source] had ever seen," were estimated at $650M (£510M as of 2019).
 Ford was also to repay £11M of the £15M Welsh Government grant supporting its failed 2015 investment in the plant.

 A taskforce, sponsored jointly by the Welsh Economy Minister and the Secretary of State for Wales, was convened on 1 July 2019 to support former Ford employees in Bridgend.

 Fifty employees were transferred to other Ford sites, while by the time of closure "most" had taken retraining offered by the company.

+Future of the factory site

+In June 2024, a planning application was submitted to Bridgend County Borough Council by new owners of the site Vantage Data Centres, to demolish all the remaining structures at the former factory, with the intention of constructing a data center on the site.